SoftServeInc/novel-molecule-generation/README.md

 All models were trained on publicly available data only: autoencoders on data from eMolecules database https://www.emolecules.com/info/plus/download-database, solubility dataset was compiled from sets provided by Huuskonen, Hou et al., Delaney, and Mitchell (see the paper for more details).

+## Contributing

+- Fork it
+- Create your feature branch (git checkout -b my-new-feature)
+- Commit your changes (git commit -am 'Added some feature')
+- Push to the branch (git push origin my-new-feature)
+- Create new Pull Request to us

 ## Authors

 - Maksym Druchok mdruc@softserveinc.com